Tatwi/QBasic/MISC/COM80x43/README.md

 So, I will be filling this directory up with all the parts I need to make that game.

 **COMMON.BAS**
 This is the main file.
 It's setup as a tech demo.
 When I am ready to use it in a game, I'll copy the file and modify it to be the new game.
 I would say that the most important aspect of the program is how I worked out a way to (relatively) quickly draw the whole 80x43 screen, as QBasic strangely splits this over two screen pages (3440 total charcters split at 2048 + 1392).
 See the PrintScreen subroutine for more details.
+Note that this screen drawing setup only appears to work when running the game inside QBasic 1.1 IDE.

+**SP1.CSV**
+Data for a sprite/image used for testing.